Not Logged in

 Become part of the Next Generation Science Beacon Project by making a contribution to the beacon fund.
 The fund is administered by AMSATSA as their contribution.
 Click Here to go to the easy credit card facility.
 It is handled by payfast, a secure paymentplatform.
 You contribution will be acknowledged.(pic SARL Karoo beacon site)

-SARL sets up a Spectrum and Technology Workgroup -With the publication of various Spectrum Policies and the imminent publication by ICASA of the equipment type approval policy, the Council of the SARL has decided to establish a Spectrum and Technology Workgroup which will be known by the acronym SARL STW.
+SARL sets up a Spectrum and Technology Workgroup.
+With the publication of various Spectrum Policies and the imminent publication by ICASA of the equipment type approval policy, the Council of the SARL has decided to establish a Spectrum and Technology Workgroup which will be known by the acronym SARL STW.

 The STW will coordinate the various previous initiatives such as the Technology Workgroup.
 The first tasks of the STW will be to develop a document to highlight opportunities for Amateur Radio in the recent gazetted Spectrum Policy for Economic Development.
 The STW will also coordinate the SARL’s participation in the SABS TC3 and TC74 EMC and Telecommunications technical committees, the WRC27 National Preparatory Workgroup (NPWG) and the IARU Region 1 EMC and Noise Monitoring (NMC) committees.
 Another task of the Spectrum and Technology Workgroup will be to set up technology webinars.